13 Best Watches for 2026: What Experts Recommend

 Everyday versatility: Beyond its GMT features, the SSK023 doubles as a stylish daily watch.
 The curved Hardlex crystal and multi-link bracelet give it a refined look, while LumiBrite on the hands and markers ensures excellent visibility in low light.
 The 39.4mm case wears comfortably on most wrists, with enough presence to stand out without feeling oversized.
 With 100 meters of water resistance, it’s more than capable of handling rain, splashes, and everyday wear.

-12. Best Moonphase-Style Watch of 2025: Orient RA-AK00
+12. Best Moonphase-Style Watch: Orient RA-AK00

 At roughly $330, the Orient RA-AK00 captures the charm of high-end complications without the high-end price.
 The subdial at 6 o’clock isn’t a traditional moon phase but a sun-and-moon AM/PM display — still, it creates that poetic sense of day and night moving across your wrist.